Xp101T7/Xp101T7.github.io/_posts/2023-10-16-DNS Enumeration Tools.md

 In order to run these tools all you have to install python from python.org or from the Microsoft store.

-Then navigate to my repository and download the zip files > extract > run > allow the file to run.
+Then navigate to my repository and download the zip files > extract > run > allow the file to run > follow directions below > results.

 [https://github.com/Xp101T7/DNSEnumpy](https://github.com/Xp101T7/DNSEnumpy)